 In other words, the apostles’ message of the resurrection (the content) was more important than the miracles themselves.
 The miracles simply showed that their message truly was from the Living Lord.
 This is why we see large droves of people turning to God in a single day.
 It was the sign and the working of God through those signs to coordinate the message and the miracle.

-Again, many who believe that apostles are still commissioned today will point out that the apostles of their churched do indeed witness to Jesus’ resurrection.
+Again, many who believe that apostles are still commissioned today will point out that the apostles of their churches do indeed witness to Jesus’ resurrection.
 However, the true apostles’ testimony about the resurrection was accompanied by miracles.
 The first was that of tongues.
 But then we have the miracles of healing the lame, blind, even those who were near death.
 Many no doubt claim miracles in their ministries, as well.
 But this passage speaks about miracles that could be attested to; real miracles that took place instantaneously, not over time like many you encounter today.

 It is important that we be discerning about those who designate themselves as apostles.
 Certainly, many mean no harm and take the moniker simply to show forth their calling by God into a preaching ministry.
 But beware of those who flaunt the title.
 Most are simply after fame, prestige, and wealth.
-Let us use Scripture as our plumb-line and guide for all of life, even something seemingly as minute as a title.
+Let us use Scripture as our plumb-line and guide for all of life, even something seemingly as small as a title.